Opisthoproctus: Description

 This species is a small fish, not exceeding 10.5 cm in length.
 The body of Opisthoproctus soleatus is deep and laterally compressed.
 Scales are large, thin, and cycloid.
 The ventral side of the body was described by Vaillant as a "flattened, oval, elongate sole."
 The sole extends forwards below the head.
-It is covered in large thin scales that increase in pigmentation in the distal parts.
+It is covered in large thin scales that increase in pigmentation towards the distal parts.
 The back and sides of this fish are dark and the snout translucent, and there are several large melanophores behind and below the head.
+The caudal fin is large and forked, with 33 rays total.
+The dorsal fin is small and begins behind the middle of the body, and has 11 soft rays.
+The anal fin is inserted on the posterior of the body and has 6 rays.
+The pectoral fin has 13–15 rays, some of which are elongated and extend beyond the point of origin of the dorsal fin.
+The pelvic fin has 9–10 rays, and the adipose fin is present.

-Opisthoprocus soleautus has a specialized modification of the intestine by the anus, termed the rectal bulb, that contains bioluminescent bacteria and produces light.
-A second specialized organ located in the sole of the body acts as a reflector for the rectal light-organ.
-Light generated by bioluminescent bacteria in the rectal bulb is transmitted into the tissue of the reflector organ, which has a reflective ventral wall that reflects the light downward.
+Opisthoproctus soleatus has a specialized adaptation of the intestine by the anus, termed the rectal bulb, that contains bioluminescent bacteria and produces light.
+A second specialized organ located in the ventral sole acts as a reflector for the rectal light-organ.
+Light generated by bioluminescent bacteria in the rectal bulb is projected into the tissue of the reflector organ, which has a reflective ventral wall that reflects the light downward.
 The reflector can be contracted or expanded, controlling the amount of light allowed to pass through the thin part of the scales and into the environment.
+Their genus name Opisthoproctus is presumably derived from Ancient Greek ὄπισθεν (ópisthen), meaning "back", and πρωκτός (prōktós), meaning "anus", as a reference to this intestinal light organ.

-The head is compressed.
-The snout is about 3/8 the length of the head.
+The head is compressed, with the snout being about 3/8 the length of the head.
 The mouth is small and extends to half the length of the snout.
 The upper part of the snout and the area of the head above the brain are semi-transparent.
 Small teeth are present in the mouth on the lower jaw and the head of the vomer.

 The eyes are particularly distinctive, being tubular in shape and directed dorsally (upwards); they have a sideways-oriented diverticulum in the front wall of the eye, though it is unclear what the precise function of this pouch-like pocket is.
 The eye is large, equal in length to the snout, with the suborbital space covering the entire cheek and an extremely large lens.
 The suborbital bone is extended and covers the eye laterally.

-The caudal fin is large and forked, with 33 rays total.
-The dorsal fin is small and begins behind the middle of the body, and has 11 soft rays.
-The anal fin is inserted on the posterior of the body and has 6 rays.
-The pectoral fin has 13–15 rays, some of which are elongated and extend beyond the point of origin of the dorsal fin.
-The pelvic fin has 9–10 rays, and the adipose fin is present.